rohitgeddam/FindMyRoomie/README.md

 1. SignUp - Allows new users to register to our roommate finding portal.
 2. LogIn - Allows existing users to continue their roommate search.
-3. Homepage - A page that has a happy Mr. and Mrs. Wolf enjoying each others company in the background, just like you and your roommates would be.
+3. Homepage - A page with a happy Mr. and Mrs. Wolf enjoying each other's company in the background, just like you and your roommates would be.
-4. My Profile - Allows you to express a little about who you are, and what you want from your roommate.
+4. My Profile - Allows you to express a little about who you are and what you want from your roommate.
-5. Find people - Lists the people who are looking for roommates just like you.
-The "Wolf Filter" lets you to filter candidates based on your preferences.
+5. Find people - Lists the people looking for roommates just like you.
+The "Wolf Filter" lets you filter candidates based on your preferences.
-6. My room - Lists your roommates (feature not available yet), and also provides suggestions based on your preferences.
+6. My room - Lists your roommates (feature not available yet) and  provides suggestions based on your preferences.

 The above features are explained in greater detail below.